arsan-irianto/graphql-server-adonis/README.md

-# GraphQL Server with AdonisJS + Postgre
+# GraphQL Server with AdonisJS + PostgreSQL

-This Project Implement Graphql Server with AdonisJS + Postgre Database
+This Project Implement Graphql Server with AdonisJS + PostgreSQL Database

 ## Setup